“Failure is not an option.”

 I urge you to speak to someone when you’re feeling down.
 Speaking to someone helps:

 - You feel less isolated and alone.

 - Lift your mood and makes you feel better about yourself.

 - Reveal solutions and strategies you may not have noticed/considered otherwise.

 If you’re reluctant to speak to someone when you’re doubting yourself and feeling down, then think of how much worst your life may be if you suffered in silence.
 You don’t want to suffer in silence and have whatever’s bothering you adversely affected your studies and your sanity.

-So, don’t be afraid to speak to a friend, a tutor, family, student services, or anyone you feel comfortable confiding in.
+So, don’t be afraid to speak to a friend, a tutor, a relative, your peers online in discussion groups, your school’s student services.
 Who knows, you may find that there’s truth to the old saying, “A problem shared is a problem halved.”

 If you need help that only a professional can give, consider calling someone like the Samaritans if you’re in the UK, or Lifeline in the US because you don’t have to suffer in silence.